How to install Angular 14 – Tutorial : Step by Step

 If you don’t have installed Node.js on your machine simply go to nodejs.org and download the latest stable version or you can also use the current version of it and install it on your machine.

-If you don’t have knowledge of node.js then please check getting-started-with-node.js article else continue here.
+If you don’t have knowledge of node.js then please check the getting-started-with-node.js article else continue here.

-We can use Angular CLI to Create New Projects, generate Application code and library code, and also develop tasks such as component generate, create Application bundle, deployment, etc…
+We can use Angular CLI to Create New Projects, generate Application code and library code, and also develop tasks such as component generation, creating Application bundles, deployment, etc…

 We’re going to use NPM to install the Angular CLI globally through the following command:

 Once installed, you can access the CLI tool by typing ng.

 To check the version of your Angular CLI, type:

 It will show the currently installed CLI Version, Great now we have installed CLI and it's ready to use with angular.

 Step 2: Create Blank Project in Angular 14 with CLI

 Now go to the directory where you want to place the project with CLI and then type: